pixijs/lights/README.md

 ## Building

 You normally don't need to build this module, you can just download a release from the releases page.

-However, if you are developing on the project or want a bleeding edge build then you will need to have [node][node] and [gulp][gulp] setup on your machine.
+However, if you are developing on the project or want a bleeding edge build then you will need to have [node][node] setup on your machine.

 Then you can install dependencies and build: